 Moreover, such typical behaviors, when repeated or in a strange way, can be viewed as irregular.

-For instance, while it is common for bearded dragons to turn black when they are excited, but if the dark color kept for a long time, means that they are in trouble or pain.
+For instance, while it is common for bearded dragons to turn black when they are excited, if the dark color is kept for a long time, it means they are in trouble or pain.

-This is why the bearded dragon strange behavior needs to be watched more carefully.
+This is why bearded dragons’ strange behaviors need to be watched more carefully.

-These lizards preserve the social order of the submissive, or of the superior aggression.
+Bearded dragons are territorial and hierarchical.
+They preserve the social order of the submissive or of the superior aggression.

 For example, the biggest or dominant beardie in a social group takes the best basking spots, like the highest one, while others are at the bottom.

-Finally, they will affirm the dominant by bobbing their heads and slowly or rapidly wave arms at the lower rank.
+Finally, they will affirm the dominant by bobbing their heads and slowly or rapidly waving arms at the lower rank.

-If the lower-ranked individuals do not show a submission, a standoff is ensured.
+If the lower-ranked individuals do not show submission, a standoff is ensured.

-Furthermore, beardies are also very territorial and competitive for basking places, food, brumation, etc.
+Furthermore, beardies are also territorial and competitive for basking places, food, brumation, etc.

-In addition to maintaining a social hierarchy.
-An assertive stance, like swelling his beard or head bobbing, is the dominant beard, which prepares him to face another male over territories.
+The dominant beard will show an assertive stance, like swelling his beard or head bobbing, which prepares him to face another male over territories.

-If the subordinate may not admit or show submissive movements like waving his arms and walking forward, there may be provocation.
+If the subordinate doesn’t admit or show submissive movements like waving his arms and walking forward, there may be a provocation.

-Despite the fact that women are territorial too, head bobbing or beard puffing is not how it is demonstrated.
+Women are territorial, too, but head bobbing or beard puffing is not how it is demonstrated.
+It is determined by their size.

 Since they are solitary, protective, and hierarchical, they are often housed separately, if more than one of them is accessible.